 Step 1.
 List the skills and experience you need in your team

 The first step to create your Skills Matrix is listing the key skills and experience that you want for your team.
-Using a simple spreadsheet, create a table with each skill or experience as a column heading.
+Create a simple table with each skill or experience as a row in the table.

 When creating your list, include:

 - Current skills or experience: The skills or experience that your team members use today to perform their role.

 - Future skills or experience: Skills or experience that your team will need in the future as you plan to use new approaches or tools.

 An example of a skill may be the ability to use a certain tool, method or technology.
 For example, you may add “Graphic Design” as a skill.